LajosPolya/Micrometer-Performance/README.md

 ```shell
  java -XX:StartFlightRecording:filename=<filename.jfr> -jar target/meterRegistryPerformance-1.0-SNAPSHOT-jar-with-dependencies.jar
 ```
-where `<filename.jfr` represents the JFR file's name.
+where `<filename.jfr` represents the JFR file that will be generated.

 Once the file is generated, it can be opened using JDK Mission Control.